About

 Data categories and processing mechanics.

-AngryPages may collect account data, contact data, login data, authentication data, display names, profile information, age or date-of-birth information where provided or required, verification status, billing records, token and unlock history, subscription records, creator payout data, tax data, identity verification data, adult-access verification records where required, advertiser data, investor inquiries, submitted content, drafts, comments, messages, files, images, metadata, support requests, privacy requests, legal requests, rights requests, device data, browser data, IP address, log data, cookies, local storage, analytics events, ad interactions, AI prompts, AI outputs, AI feedback, moderation signals, fraud signals, security signals, and records needed to operate or protect AngryPages.
+AngryPages may collect account data, contact data, login data, authentication data, display names, profile information, age or date-of-birth information where provided or required, verification status, billing records, token and unlock history, subscription records, creator payout data, tax data, identity verification data, adult-access verification records where required, advertiser data, investor inquiries, submitted content, drafts, comments, messages, files, images, metadata, support requests, privacy requests, legal requests, rights requests, device data, browser data, IP address, log data, cookies, local storage, analytics events, ad interactions, AI prompts, AI outputs, AI feedback, moderation signals, fraud signals, security signals, call recordings, recording consents, transcripts, summaries, meeting notes, scheduling and attendance information, advertising creative, campaign targeting, campaign budgets, measurement records, collaborator arrangements, revenue allocations, promotional-card and promotional-credit records, and related transaction, approval, or dispute evidence needed to operate or protect AngryPages.

 Information may come from users, devices, providers, and public sources.